duckdb/duckdb-web/docs/current/tutorials/sql.md

 Constants that are not numeric values (e.g. text and dates) must be surrounded by single quotes (''), as in the example.
 Input dates for the date type must be formatted as 'YYYY-MM-DD'.

-We can insert into the cities table int he same manner.
+We can insert into the cities table in the same manner.

 ```sql
 INSERT INTO cities VALUES ('San Francisco', -194.0, 53.0);